huandu/go-sqlbuilder/README.md

 ### Interpolate `args` in the `sql`

-Some SQL drivers doesn't actually implement `StmtExecContext#ExecContext`.
+Some SQL-like drivers, e.g. SQL for Redis, SQL for ES, etc., doesn't actually implement `StmtExecContext#ExecContext`.
 They will fail when `len(args) > 0`.
 The only solution is to interpolate `args` in the `sql`, and execute the interpolated query with the driver.

+The design goal of the interpolation feature in this package is to implement a "basically sufficient" capability, rather than a feature that is on par with various SQL drivers and DBMS systems.

 _Security warning_: I try my best to escape special characters in interpolate methods, but it's still less secure than `Stmt` implemented by SQL servers.